revskill10/reason-boilerplate/README.md

 - Sensible EventStore for pure store mutation
 - Server side rendering
 - Code coverage on every save
+- API utilities to work with GraphQL and Rest API

 ## What is this Universal Application ?